SCBI-ForestGEO/SCBI-Plot-Book/README.md

 - All other files: Other files including .yml and .bib are important for the overall structure of the book in the R code.

 ## How to Edit Chapters
-*This assumes you are working in the context of local files via Github desktop*
+*To add a chapter, the "_bookdown.yml" file must be edited* *This assumes you are working in the context of local files via Github desktop*

 Each chapter is separated into a different Rmarkdown (.Rmd) file.
 Opening this will open it to an R-console, from where you can add and edit data, before reviewing how it looks on html.